VishD07/Brain-Network-Analysis-in-Schizophrenia-Patients/Readme.md

 **Brain Network Analysis in Schizophrenia Patients**

-In this project I tried to explore brain connectivity patterns in schizophrenia patients using functional MRI (Fmri) data from COBRE dataset.
+In this project, I tried to explore brain connectivity patterns in schizophrenia patients using functional MRI (Fmri) data from COBRE dataset.
 The main goal of this project is building a brain networks, analyse how different regions of the brain communicate and what is difference between brain networks of healthy patients and schizophrenia patients.
 By comparing this network, I trying to identify patterns link to schizophrenia.

 **Dataset**:
 I have used *COBRE preprocessed with NIAK 0.17 - lightweight release*.
 It includes preprocessed resting-state functional magnetic resonance images for 72 patients diagnosed with schizophrenia (58 males, age range = 18-65 yrs) and 74 healthy controls (51 males, age range = 18-65 yrs).
 [1]